James Maloney (Canadian politician): Federal politics

 In January 2020, Maloney introduced a Private member's motion proposing to declare March as Irish Heritage Month.
 The motion was adopted unanimously by the House of Commons on 10 March 2021.

 On 19 November 2020, the Conflict of Interest and Ethics Commissioner Mario Dion released an investigative report claiming that Maloney violated the Conflict of Interest Code for Members of the House of Commons when he missed the deadline to disclose his and his family's private interests.
 The report has been criticized by MPs both within and outside of Maloney's own Liberal party, most notably Conservative MP Scott Reid, who released a blog post calling the report and process behind it “vindictive”, and criticizing the appropriateness of forcing Maloney to publicly apologize for a mistake made in good faith and corrected immediately.
 On 19 February 2021, the House of Commons rejected the report 153 to 133, with support from all parties.

-Maloney was re-elected in the 2021 Canadian federal election and he was also re-elected in the 2025 Canadian federal election.
-Shortly after the 2025 election James Maloney was chosen to be the National Chair of the government caucus.
+Maloney was re-elected in the 2021 Canadian federal election, and he was also re-elected in the 2025 Canadian federal election.
+Shortly after the 2025 election, Maloney was chosen to be the National Chair of the government caucus.
+He was also elected chair of the Canadian House of Commons Standing Committee on Justice and Human Rights in the 45th Canadian Parliament in 2025.

 Personal life

 Maloney was born in Thunder Bay and has lived in Etobicoke most of his life, attending Michael Power High School.
 He lives in south Etobicoke with his wife and their dog, Walnut.
-His father, William Maloney, was appointed to the Supreme Court of Ontario in July 1975 and his mother Marian Maloney, a lifelong activist for women's participation in the Canadian government, was appointed by Prime Minister Chretien to serve in the Canadian Senate in 1999.
+His father, William Maloney, was appointed to the Supreme Court of Ontario in July 1975 and his mother Marian Maloney, a lifelong activist for women's participation in the Canadian government, was appointed by Prime Minister Chrétien to serve in the Canadian Senate in 1999.
 Maloney identifies as a Roman Catholic.